rougier/python-opengl/README.rst

 Python and OpenGL have a long but complicated story.
-It used to be really easy to program something using the fixed-pipeline and libraries such as Pyglet but things have became more difficult with the introduction of the dynamic graphic pipeline in 2004.
+It used to be really easy to program something using the fixed-pipeline and libraries such as Pyglet but things became more difficult with the introduction of the dynamic graphic pipeline in 2004.
 The goal of this book is to reconciliate Python programmers with OpenGL, providing both an introduction to modern OpenGL and a set of basic and advanced techniques in order to achieve both fast, scalable & beautiful